Garden Design Consultations

 Free Garden Design Consultation Versus Paid Garden Design Consultation

 1. Good, affordable and experienced garden designers are hard to find, and they are always busy.
 In Auckland in particular, there can be significant time spent in simply getting to and from your property.
-If you are not prepared to pay for a designer’s time, they are unlikely to consider your project as attractive as one where a prospective client places value on their time.
+If you are not prepared to pay for a designer’s time, they are unlikely to consider your project as attractive as one where a prospective client places value on their time and you may find it hard to get a good designer onsite to talk you.

 2. The garden designer who is being paid to do a consultation will spend more time on-site with you talking about your garden.
 To cover a full Auckland garden in reasonable depth during a design consultation takes around an hour, minimum!
 Even in a small garden, there is typically a lot to cover.